 11. Declutter the Medicine Cabinet

-Check expiration dates and store items by category for easy access.
+Always check for expiration dates and store by category.

 12. Clear the Sink Area

-Put away razors, toothbrushes, and skincare into drawers or baskets.
+Store razors, toothbrushes, skincare in drawers or baskets.
 A clean sink instantly feels more spa-like.

 13. Toy Basket Purge